 Where to stay at Castellina in Chianti

 Hotel Palazzo Squarcialupi is a 15th-century building in Castellina in Chianti.
 It offers a garden with an outdoor swimming pool and a spa.
 The rooms of Palazzo Squarcialupi feature rustic terracotta floors, exposed wooden beams on the ceilings, and 18th-century furnishings.
 The bathrooms are in Carrara marble.
+You can find this hotel at the following platforms:

 In the summertime, you can enjoy the breakfast on the terrace while overlooking the pool and the Chianti Valley.
 The bus to Siena stops 100m from the hotel which is great if you don’t want to drive there.
-Please click here to take a look.

 How to get there